 Cloud computing is a whole different IT model than on premises.
 Even if you have a software defined data center (SDDC), you will run into challenges with cloud computing.
 Here are just a few of the big challenges that you may run into with cloud computing.
 Over Provisioning One of the strategies we learned when provisioning servers in the data center was to over provision.
 You needed the server to… Read More »5 Challenges with Cloud Computing

 Michael is veteran software engineer and cloud computing aficionado.
 After starting his career as a Java software engineer, he evolved into a consultant, focusing first on enterprise content management and later on AWS.
 He is currently an AWS Cloud Practitioner and AWS Solutions Architect Associate, although he has held many more certifications in the past.

+Cloud Governance is the process of defining and creating policies to control costs, minimize security risks, and improve efficiency.
 One tool for securing AWS is preventative guardrails.
 Preventive guardrails in AWS are accomplished using AWS Service Control Policies (SCPs).
 There are limitations of preventive guardrails that limit you from implementing certain rules.
 We will explore some of those here and describe why they cannot be accomplished.
-Types of Rules that are not Possible to Enforce This list is not inclusive, but here are some examples of different types of… Read More »Limitations of Preventive Guardrails in AWS
+Types of Rules that… Read More »Limitations of Preventive Guardrails in AWS

 Cloud Enablement is the process of building a highly effective cloud environment.
 That still sounds non-specific, so what it really consists of is cloud migration strategy and readiness, cloud migration, cloud governance, and DevOps.
 You may think this comes out of the box for a cloud environment.
 It does, sort of, if you know how to put all the pieces together.
 Cloud Readiness The AWS Cloud Adoption Framework (CAF) is… Read More »What is Cloud Enablement?